Is the Total Patient Care Model Right for Your Facility?

 What Is Total Patient Care?

-Total patient care involves a registered nurse providing complete, one-on-one care for each patient.
-This one nurse takes care of all a given patient’s needs, which could include:
+Total patient care involves a registered nurse assuming responsibility for all the care needs of a patient (or a small group of patients) for the duration of their shift.
+They bear the onus for all of a given patient’s needs, which could include:

 - Medication administration